 Beyond import controls, make full use of the legal instruments available under the EU IUU Regulation to ensure that products stemming from flagrant illegal activities cannot access the EU market.
 In that context, and where appropriate, consider whether stock- or species-specific prohibitions (as foreseen under Article 38(1)) could serve as an effective tool to combat IUU fishing and uphold a level playing field.

+Beyond import controls, make full use of the legal instruments available under the EU IUU Regulation to ensure that products stemming from flagrant illegal activities cannot access the EU market.
+In that context, and where appropriate, consider whether stock- or species-specific prohibitions (as foreseen under Article 38(1)) could serve as an effective tool to combat IUU fishing and uphold a level playing field.

 Member States should: